duasob/duasob.github.io/README.md

 ## About Me
 I am an ambitious student pursuing a Bachelor of Engineering in Electronic and Information Engineering at Imperial College London.
 With a keen interest in Deep Learning, I have engaged in various internships, projects, and self-learning initiatives to deepen this knowledge and skills in software development, machine learning, and algorithmic trading.

-Outside of academics and professional endeavors, sports are a significant part of my life, as I am currently training for a Marathon, and the capitain of a Futsal team and MVP of the Leage.
-I have also participaded in various humanitarian initiatives in Spain, the Dominican Republic and Haiti, and I continuously seeking learning through reading and exploring new interests.
+Outside of academics and professional endeavors, sports are a significant part of my life, as I am currently training for a Marathon, and the captain of a Futsal team and MVP of the League.
+I have also participated in various humanitarian initiatives in Spain, the Dominican Republic and Haiti, and I am continuously seeking learning through reading and exploring new interests.

 ---